andrejonasson/dynamic-coattention-network-plus/README.md

 SQuAD (Stanford Question Answering Dataset)[3][4] formulates a machine learning problem where the model receives a question and a passage and is tasked with answering the question using the passage.
 The answers are limited to spans of text.
 The training data consists of (question, paragraph, answer span) triplets.
 Due to the nature of the task, combining the information contained in the passage with the question posed is paramount to achieve good performance (See references for more information).
 Recurrent neural networks that combine the information from the question and paragraph using coattention mechanisms such as the Dynamic Coattention Network [1] and its deeper and improved version [2] have achieved the best results in the task so far.

+NOTE: Do not study Stanford's CS224n input processing, it's a bad example of how things should be done.

 ## Networks

 ### Baseline model